 Accept the inevitability of sea level rise

-"The planet has already warmed by one degree Celsius.
-We are trying to limit warming to another degree Celsius and most scholars are starting to question whether that is possible," Englander says.
-"But even if we could respect the Paris agreements we will still have a sea level rise.
-The fact that sea level rise is unstoppable is the first thing we have to accept."
+“The planet has already warmed by one degree centigrade.
+We're trying to limit warming to another degree Celsius and most scientists are starting to doubt whether that's possible,” Englander says.
+“But even if we could comply with the Paris agreements we will still have a rise in sea levels.
+The fact that sea level rise is unstoppable is the first thing we must accept."

-Think of the hinterland and rethink the coast
+Thinking about the hinterland and rethinking the coast

 Recognizing this and mapping the areas most likely to be affected will help governments and planners understand if and how existing development will have to adapt.
 For some places, this may mean elevating structures.